Arrival and Osprey Point Golf Course at Kiawah Island

 Challenging

-Fly into Charleston International Airport (CHS) and drive the 45 to 55 minutes south to Kiawah Island.
+Fly into Charleston International Airport and drive 45 to 55 minutes south to Kiawah Island.
 The route crosses the Stono River and threads through Johns Island before reaching the resort gate.

 The centrepiece of the trip and, by most serious measures, the most important course in the Charleston region.
-Pete Dye built the Ocean Course in 1991 specifically to host the Ryder Cup, and the "War by the Shore" that followed cemented its reputation before the turf had fully matured.
+Pete Dye built The Ocean Course at Kiawah Island in 1991 specifically to host the Ryder Cup, and the "War by the Shore" that followed cemented its reputation before the turf had fully matured.

-Morning round at Turtle Point, Jack Nicklaus's 1981 design that received a thorough renovation under his direction in 2016.
+Morning round at Turtle Point Golf Course at Kiawah Island, Jack Nicklaus's 1981 design that received a thorough renovation under his direction in 2016.
 The rebuild replaced all turf with Paspalum, reconstructed every bunker, and upgraded the irrigation system.

 A rental car is essential.
 No public transit connects Kiawah Island, Isle of Palms, and Charleston, and ride-share availability is limited outside the city centre.
-The Sanctuary ($328 to $1,200 per night) serves as the luxury base for three nights, with the option to substitute Kiawah resort villas ($250 to $600 per night) for more space and lower per-person cost.
+The Sanctuary at Kiawah Island Golf Resort ($328 to $1,200 per night) serves as the luxury base for three nights, with Kiawah Island Golf Resort Villas ($250 to $600 per night) as a substitute for more space and lower per-person cost.
 Kiawah Island is a gated community; resort guests receive a gate pass upon booking.
-The best months for this trip are March through May and September through November, when temperatures are comfortable and the courses are at peak condition.
+The best months are March through May and September through November, when temperatures are comfortable and the courses are at peak condition.
 Summer rates drop substantially, but afternoon temperatures in the upper 80s to low 90s and regular thunderstorms compress the playable window.